jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So instead, I’m going to talk about winning the war.

 That’s why I decided to contribute back to the open-source community.
 Despite already having the technology to transform our way of life, antagonists maintain gates all over the place to protect the pre-digital “Woodstock of 1969” way of life because they know—even if subconsciously—they’d lose their status, positions, and identity in a digital economy.
-To improve our lives then, the people need a new ruling philosophy… one that says improving our society is the only rule that matters.
+To improve our lives then, the people need a new ruling philosophy... one that says improving our society is the only rule that matters.

 ## The Power Of Stories